James1988sp/Project-1/README.md

 Game over

 # Technologies
-HTML 5, CSS and jQuery were used to create this game.
+HTML 5, CSS, JavaScript, jQuery and Heroky were used to create this game.
 ClipConverter was used to load the sounds.

 # Problems & challenges